Area of Study

 What is your Outreach Why?

 I want to pass it forward.
-Many people have offered me their time, advice, and thoughts which had been invaluable to my development and success – both personally and academically – and I want to continue to pass the knowledge along.
+Many people have offered me their time, advice, and thoughts which have been invaluable to my development and success – both personally and academically – and I want to continue to pass the knowledge along.
 There are moments when I wish I had someone like my future self to help my past self, so I am eager to encourage people in any way that I can.
 I believe in Nelson Mandela’s words: “As we let our own light shine, we unconsciously give other people permission to do the same.”

 Area of Study